New 29-day decision guarantee across all 76 journals Read more →

 Contribution to editorial decisions

-The reviewer's assists the editor and the editorial board in making editorial decisions and may help the author in improving quality of the paper.
+Reviewers assist the editor and editorial board in making editorial decisions and may help the author improve the quality of the paper.

 Promptness

-Any selected referee who feels unqualified to review the research reported in a manuscript then he/she must notify the editor immediately and withdraw from the review process.
+Any selected reviewer who feels unqualified to review the research reported in a manuscript must notify the editor immediately and withdraw from the review process.

 Confidentiality

-The manuscripts received for review must be treated as confidential documents.
-They must not be disclosed to or discussed with others except as authorized by the editor.
-The reviewers cannot use for own research purposes without the author's clear written consent.
+Manuscripts received for review are treated as confidential documents.
+They must not be disclosed to or discussed with others except as authorised by the editor.
+Reviewers cannot use them for their own research without the author's clear written consent.

 Standards of objectivity